Not Accepting Guests

 4. My Couchsurfing philosophy:

 Couchsurfing is a lifestyle, a philosophy.
 It's about exploring the world community and relying on other people to help you out; it's about opening your door to the random stranger.
 I am that stranger who becomes a friend in passing.
-We share a moment, which becomes a sweet memory, an encounter, a story… CS is about the kindness of strangers toward me, as much as it is about my own kindness toward strangers.
+We share a moment, which becomes a sweet memory, an encounter, a story… CS is as much about my kindness toward strangers, as it is about the kindness of strangers toward me.
+Perhaps a balance can be achieved, but I hope to give more than I take.

 5. A few brief biographical notes & run-on sentences: